 Treatment of prolactin in women.
 Clinical manifestations of elevated prolactin in women: causes and consequences for the body

-A distinctive feature of prolactin are sharp fluctuations, which may be associated with sleep, medication, active sexual stimulation, breast trauma.
+A distinctive feature of prolactin is sharp fluctuations, which may be associated with sleep, medication, active sexual stimulation, or chest trauma.
 In healthy people, hormone levels return to normal within a few hours.
-Long-term increases in the level of prolactin in the blood require adjustment, as they can cause health problems.
+Long-term increases in prolactin levels in the blood require adjustment, as they can cause health problems.

-Hyperprolactinemia- high levels of prolactin in the blood, occurs in 1% of women.
-Increased production of the hormone outside of pregnancy and lactation may have serious consequences, until the cessation of menstruation and infertility.
+Hyperprolactinemia– high levels of prolactin in the blood, occurs in 1% of women.
+Increased production of the hormone outside of pregnancy and lactation may have serious consequences, up to the cessation of menstruation and infertility.
 An increase in prolactin in men is extremely rare.

-To determine the level of prolactin, it is required to donate blood from a vein.
+To determine the level of prolactin, you need to donate blood from a vein.

 The role of prolactin in the body

-Prolactin produced by the anterior pituitary gland.
-Its synthesis is regulated by another hormone - dopamine which is secreted by the nuclei of the hypothalamus.
-Getting through the bloodstream to the pituitary gland, it blocks the release of prolactin.
+Prolactin produced by the anterior lobe of the pituitary gland.
+Its synthesis is regulated by another hormone - dopamine, which is secreted by the nuclei of the hypothalamus.
+Entering the pituitary gland through the bloodstream, it blocks the release of prolactin.
 Progesterone, produced by the corpus luteum of the ovaries in the second half of the menstrual cycle, also reduces the secretion of prolactin.

-The highest level of the hormone is observed in the phase deep sleep and immediately after the rise, then its concentration decreases.
+The highest level of the hormone is observed in the phase deep sleep and immediately after rising, then its concentration decreases.
 In this regard, it is recommended to take the test approximately 3 hours after waking up.

 How does prolactin work?

 Breast cells have receptors that bind to prolactin molecules.
-The result of this interaction is active cell division, due to which the lobules and ducts of the mammary glands grow, as well as milk production.
+The result of this interaction is active cell division, due to which the growth of lobules and ducts of the mammary glands occurs, as well as milk production.
 The same receptors are found in the cells of other organs, but the effect of prolactin on them has not been fully established.

 Forms of prolactin